 Spell Shield stops only the staff's occult strike, it doesn't prevent using a wizard's staff as a two handed maul (or whatever it's physical form is) to strike the protected figure.
 However a wand staff would do no damage in this case.
 The Spell Shield is subject to secret protection, until it negates the first spell.
 At that point anyone who can see the protected figure is aware that it was protected at that moment.
 Also note that even the protected figure would be prevented from casting spells on himself (but not other non-protected targets) by a Spell Shield.
 Spell Shield also protects any items carried by the protected figure against Drop Weapon (spell, not talent effects), Break Weapon, Lightning damage (magical, not natural lightning), etc.

 Weapon/Armor Enchantment cast on a wizard's Staff only affects damage inflicted and DX rolls for physical strikes, not occult strikes or spellcasting.
 A weapon with a DX boost can allow the figure wielding it to strike earlier in the turn sequence and to activate skills (such as Fencing or Weapon Mastery) that the figure has learned but the adjDX is otherwise too low.
 (But not for Fast-Draw, which is resolved before the weapon is wielded.)
 Note also the limit to magically boosted adjDX of 14 as per Attribute Enhancers(page 161).
 Armor and shields can also be enchanted with this spell to negate up to the (for their bulk, not the -4 on spellcasting for Iron) DX penalty for wearing them but this is rarely done because of the interaction with other attribute enhancers.
 (If both armor and shield had this enchantment then only the greater enchantment would be effective.
 If instead they were enchanted to stop additional damage then both would have full effect.)
-In addition to the limit of five this enchantment can't add more damage that the weapon rolls (I.e. a weapon that only rolled four damage before the enchantment would only do 8 total damage with a +5 damage enchantement) or stop more damage than the armor itself stops normally.
+In addition to the limit of five this enchantment can't add more damage that the weapon rolls (I.e. a weapon that only rolled four damage before the enchantment would only do 8 total damage with a +5 damage enchantement) or stop more damage than the armor or shield itself stops normally.
 (I.e. +2 damage stopped with leather armor, to a total of four).

 Like all other enchantments this is a Special, not a Thrown spell and so is subject to Dissolve Enchantment, not Remove Thrown Spell.
 W/AE can be cast in the reverse sense to make weapons that are harder to use (reducing DX only when striking with the weapon) or do less damage or armor that stops fewer hits (down to zero hits stopped with armor or shield) and when done so can render the objects cursed.